-Collecting the hardware ID from existing devices using PowerShell
+Collecting the hardware hash from existing devices using PowerShell

-The hardware ID, or hardware hash, for an existing device is available through Windows Management Instrumentation (WMI), as long as that device is running a supported version of Windows 10 semi-annual channel.
-To help gather this information, as well as the serial number of the device (useful to see at a glance the machine to which it belongs), a PowerShell script called Get-WindowsAutoPilotInfo.ps1) to get a device's hardware hash and serial number.
+The hardware hash for an existing device is available through Windows Management Instrumentation (WMI), as long as that device is running a supported version of Windows 10 semi-annual channel.
+You can use a PowerShell script (Get-WindowsAutoPilotInfo.ps1) to get a device's hardware hash and serial number.
 The serial number is useful to quickly see which device the hardware hash belongs to.

 md c:\\HWID Set-Location c:\\HWID Set-ExecutionPolicy -Scope Process -ExecutionPolicy Unrestricted Install-Script -Name Get-WindowsAutoPilotInfo Get-WindowsAutoPilotInfo.ps1 -OutputFile AutoPilotHWID.csv

-Do not connect devices to the Internet prior to capturing the hardware ID and creating an Autopilot device profile.
-This includes collecting the hardware ID, uploading the .CSV into MSfB or Intune, assigning the profile, and confirming the profile assignment.
-Connecting the device to the Internet before this process is complete will result in the device downloading a blank profile that is stored on the device until it is explicity removed.
+Do not connect devices to the Internet prior to capturing the hardware hash and creating an Autopilot device profile.
+This includes collecting the hardware hash, uploading the .CSV into MSfB or Intune, assigning the profile, and confirming the profile assignment.
+Connecting the device to the Internet before this process is complete will result in the device downloading a blank profile that is stored on the device until it's explicity removed.
 In Windows 10 version 1809, you can clear the cached profile by restarting OOBE.
 In previous versions, the only way to clear the stored profile is to re-install the OS, reimage the PC, or run sysprep /generalize /oobe.